 As a financial leader, it is also your responsibility to communicate the consistency (or inconsistency) of your company’s revenue stream(s).
 Honesty is key in the financial world.
 Are you consistent or inconsistent?
 If the company has inconsistent revenue streams, present solutions to your management team to develop consistency.
 Buyers are willing to take risks, but they will choose a company that has more consistent revenue than a company that does not.

-The best prep you can do when preparing your company for sale is to actually prepare.
+The best prep you can do when prepping your company for sale is to actually prepare.
 What does this mean exactly?
 Clean up the books.
 Tidy up any loose ends.
 Address any issues you feel a buyer would be turned off from.
 Reflect on past performance, then focus the company to be more attractive to any buyer.

 There are different methods to value your business, but the most commonly used method is EBITDA valuation.
 Reach your industry to figure out the most commonly multiple of EBITDA used in mergers and acquisitions.
 Once, you pinpoint that multiple, plug it into the following formula: Enterprise Value = Multiple * EBITDA